It might come as a surprise to hear that your dose of thyroid medication will probably need to be changed constantly throughout your life.

 And, by the way, the information found below applies to ALL types of thyroid medications!

-You can be taking any of these medications (at any doses) and still require changes to your medication over time.
+You can be taking any of these medications (at any dose) and still require changes to your medication over time.

 Thyroid Dosing is Not Constant